sami-m-g/mesas/doc/inputs.rst

 Output timeseries
 -----------------

-If a timeseries of solute input concentrations is provided and its name appears as a top-level key in the ``solute_parameters`` dictionary, timeseries of output concentrations will be generated for each output flux specified in the ``sas_spec``.
+If a timeseries of solute input concentrations is provided and its name appears as a top-level key in the ``solute_parameters`` dictionary, timeseries of output concentrations will be generated for each output flux specified in the ``sas_specs``.

 The predicted outflow concentration timeseries will appear as a new column in the dataframe with the name ``'<solute column name> --> <flux column name>'``.
 For example, the outflow concentrations in the simple model given above will appear in the column ``'Cin --> Q'``.